Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited: Conclusion

 \section{Conclusion}

-This paper revisits the problem of approximating the spectral convolution with Chebyshev polynomials.
+This paper revisits the problem of approximating spectral graph convolutions with Chebyshev polynomials.
 We show that ChebNet's inferior performance is primarily due to illegal coefficients learned by approximating analytic filter functions, which leads to over-fitting.
-Moreover, we propose ChebNetII, a new GNN model based on Chebyshev interpolation, enhancing the original Chebyshev polynomial approximation while reducing the Runge phenomena.
-Experiments show that ChebNetII outperforms SOTA methods in terms of effectiveness on both real-world datasets.
+Moreover, we propose ChebNetII, a new GNN model based on Chebyshev interpolation, enhancing the original Chebyshev polynomial approximation while reducing the Runge phenomenon.
+Experiments show that ChebNetII outperforms SOTA methods in terms of effectiveness on real-world both homophilic and heterophilic datasets.
+For future work, a promising direction is further to improve the performance of ChebNetII on large graphs and investigate the scalability of spectral-based GNNs.